-14 Temporary Relocation Assistance
+15 Optional Relocation Assistance

-Once a property has been deemed unsafe for applicants to be present during construction, additional criteria must be met in order for the applicant or an applicant's tenants to qualify for temporary relocation assistance.
-Eligible applicant homeowners who are participating in the Housing Restoration Program as well as tenants of properties under the Rental Assistance Program must have occupied the damaged property at the time of application in order to qualify for temporary relocation assistance.
+Once a property has been deemed unsafe for applicants to be present during construction, additional criteria must be met in order for the applicant or an applicant's tenants to qualify for optional relocation assistance.
+Eligible applicant homeowners who are participating in the Housing Restoration Program as well as tenants of properties under the Rental Assistance Program must have occupied the damaged property at the time of application in order to qualify for optional relocation assistance.
 Determination of whether the property was occupied will be made as part of the damage assessment during the site visit.
-In addition, the property must be either a single-family stick-built home or a mobile home unit.
+In addition, the property must be either a single-family stick-built home or a MHU.

-Tenants who have chosen to reside in properties that are participating in the Rental Assistance Program must also meet the following requirements to qualify for temporary relocation assistance:
+Tenants who have chosen to reside in properties that are participating in the Rental Assistance Program must also meet the following requirements to qualify for optional relocation assistance:

-- Tenant household must meet HUD's low-to-moderate income (LMI) requirements - Tenant must enter into a long-term lease with the property owner on construction project type:
+- o Tenant household must meet HUD's low-to-moderate income (LMI) requirements - Tenant must enter into a long-term lease with the property owner

-The maximum amount of temporary relocation assistance is \$2,500 and will be limited based
+The maximum amount of optional relocation assistance is \$2,500 and will be limited based on construction project type: